noahcoleman/tutorials/_posts/2018-03-18-GlassStamp.md

 permalink: /:year/:title
 ---

-Part of my day job involves managing the glassblowing shop at [Ringling College of Art & Design](www.ringling.edu) and I have been wanting to make something for the hot shop with my CNC.
-After some thought and a little research, I settled on some hot glass stamps.
+Part of my day job involves managing the glassblowing studio at [Ringling College of Art & Design](www.ringling.edu) and I have been wanting to make something for the hot shop with my CNC.
+After some thought and a little research, I settled on making some hot glass stamps.
 I found out they're called [prunts](https://en.wikipedia.org/wiki/Prunt) and they're usually used to stamp designs into blobs of hot glass that have been applied to a vessel or other object.

 ![Raspberry designs stamped onto a vessel.]({{ site.baseurl }}/assets/img/Prunt/pruntExample.jpg){:class="img-responsive"}